gecquizclub/awesome-quizzes/README.md

+# A collection of our (surviving) quizzes till date
 # This file serves as a guide to the chronlogical order of our quizzes
 ## Add names of quizzes in chronlogical order
 ### follow the format stricly